Lead Writer: XenoVX#6150

-- Res shred for both Cryo and physical resistances.
+- Res shred for both Cryo and Physical resistances.

 This ability is Shenhe’s main source of personal damage and the best way to trigger her own Icy Quills.
-The buffs it confers from her A1 talent and RES shred add significant damage to her team compositions, meaning this talent is generally worth levelling and building enough ER to use it off-cooldown, even if the raw damage from Shenhe’s Elemental Burst and the Icy Quills Shenhe triggers with the Elemental Burst will generally be lower than her Cryo teammates.
+The buffs it confers from her A1 talent and RES Shred add significant damage to her team compositions, meaning this talent is generally worth leveling and building enough ER to use it off-cooldown, even if the raw damage from Shenhe’s Elemental Burst and the Icy Quills Shenhe triggers with the Elemental Burst will generally be lower than her Cryo teammates.

 Ascension 1: Deific Embrace